hellodina/Phaser.js-Video-Games/Kelvin Weather/README.md

 Recently, Kelvin began publishing his weather forecasts on his website.
 However there’s a problem: All of his forecasts describe the temperature in Kelvin.

-With our knowledge of JavaScript, let’s convert Kelvin to Celsius, then to Fahrenheit.
+This program will convert Kelvin to Celsius, then to Fahrenheit.